 Mixed Media Editor

 Matt Mullins is a writer, musician, experimental filmmaker and multimedia artist.
 His fiction and poetry have appeared in Pleiades, Hunger Mountain, Harpur Palate, Descant, subTerrain, Hobart, decomP, kill author, The San Pedro River River Review and a number of other print and online journals and anthologies.
-His debut collection of short stories, Three Ways of the Saw (February 2012), is now available from Atticus Books.
+His debut collection of short stories, Three Ways of the Saw is available from Atticus Books.
 His ever-evolving interactive digital literature project currently lives at lit-digital.
 He lives in Muncie, Indiana where he teaches screenwriting at Ball State University.

-Associate Poetry Editor
+Assistant Poetry Editor